jbuoni/Android-Grocery-List/Docs/ProjectPlan.md

 **Exit Criteria**
 The output of this is an item that is checked off of the grocery list.

+### Update Item Quantity
+**Description**
+The user updates the quantity of a specific item associated with a list.

+**Enterance Criteria**
+Create Grocery List
+Add Item To List

+**Exit Criteria**
+The item quanitity for specified item is updated with the new inputted value.

 ## 3 Team 47

 **Jason Buoni**